iTwin/itwin-cli/docs/itwin101.md

 Following Bentley’s acquisition of **Cesium**, high-performance 3D geo-spatial visualization is now a built-in part of the iTwin ecosystem. **Cesium** is an open platform for streaming large-scale 3D data, and its developer sandbox, **Sandcastle**, makes it easy to prototype and interact with infrastructure in a global context.

-The **iTwin Platform CLI** ties it all together — letting you manage iTwins, bring design data into the cloud, and visualize your models in Cesium Sandcastle — all from the command line.
+The **iTwin CLI** ties it all together — letting you manage iTwins, bring design data into the cloud, and visualize your models in Cesium Sandcastle — all from the command line.

 ---